Public vs private college, which is a better option?

 So basically, private schools generally cost more, and while cost is an important factor to most, it should not be the only factor taken into consideration when making the big decision–especially because you never know what scholarships you’ll end up with.

 Public universities are significantly larger (in terms of class size) than private colleges.
-I mean, duh, right?
-You probably already knew that one.
+Duh, right?
+You probably already knew that one when you started thinking of the issue on public vs private college.

 Let’s start off by describing the general view of class-size: